-- 1. Correct and complete information: The Subscriber is responsible for delivering the requested information correct along with the certificate signing request. - 2.
+- 1. Correct and complete information: The Subscriber is responsible for delivering the requested information correctly along with the certificate signing request. - 2.
 Certificate usage: The Subscriber is obligated to adhere to the restrictions set in section 5.3 in Certificate usage. - 3.
 Diligence: The Certificate Subject is obligated to handle their Private Key diligently. - 4.
 Key generation: The Certificate Subject is obligated to create its Key Pair using an algorithm that is commonly (for example, according to standard NIST SP800-57) seen as strong enough for the Certificate usage purposes defined in this CP. - 5.
 Key length: The Certificate Subject is obligated to select 2048 bits as their keypair's length. - 6.
 Key access control: The Subscriber is obligated to ensure that no one besides the Certificate Subject has a possibility to use the Certificate's Private Key. - 7.
 Notification requirement: If one of the following occurs or is suspected to have occurred prior to Certificate expiration, the Certificate Subscriber is obligated to inform the CA about it without delay: - i.
 The Certificate Subject's Private Key is destroyed, goes missing, is stolen or its integrity is compromised in some other way or the key is othewise invalidated. - ii.
 A fault or a need for change is noticed in Certificate content. - iii.
-Certificate issuance prerequisites have changed.
+Certificate issuance prerequisites have changed. - 8.
+The Subscriber is obligated to state their WS-channel username and/or Certificate serial number when making a Certificate revocation request.
+Informing of these details is a requirement for Certificate revocation.